MedMaxLab/BIDSAlign/README.md

 - "dipfit" v5.3
 - "firfilt" v2.7.1
 - "eegstats" v1.2

+BIDSAlign can automatically install all these plugins if not already included in your EEGLAB installation.
+(The dependecy list is checked when **bidsaling** or **bidsalign nogui** is called.)
+You can also run a fresh installation of EEGLAB and all the required plugins by running the ``install_eeglab_from_scratch( 'target_path' )`` function.
+It is suggested to use as target_path the 'MATLAB' directory or one of its subdirectories.

 Moreover interally it uses two libraries:
 - For the non-parametric permutation t-test [hfASDmodules: Reorganization of functionally connected subnetworks in autism](https://zenodo.org/records/44657).